hbctraining/DGE_workshop/README.md

 # Differential gene expression workshop

 This repository has teaching materials for a **1-day**, hands-on **Introduction to differential gene expression (DGE) analysis** workshop.
-The workshop will introduce participants to performing differential gene expression analysis on RNA-seq count data using R.
+The workshop will lead participants through performing a differential gene expression analysis workflow on RNA-seq count data using R/RStudio.

 ### Learning Objectives